shreksojoe/lt_aimbot/pdf_to_csv/dropship_instructions.md

 Print \n for new line
 Remove all ','s unless they are surrounded by "double quotes"

+Tickets contain 2 types of products: stock and custom ye shit boi

+There are 2 types of tickets:
+Dropship and Grainger
+pew! pew!

+blah blah
+Get the ticket type
+than group the products together

 ## Determine if it is a Grainger Dropship:
 1. If 'Grainger' is in the title (It is a grainger, continue)